Operation Faustschlag: Aftermath

 German operations also continued in the Caucasus and Finland, where Germany assisted the White Finnish forces in the Finnish Civil War.
-Under the treaty all Russian naval bases in the Baltic except Kronstadt were taken away, and the Russian Black Sea Fleet warships in Odesa were to be disarmed and detained.
+Under the treaty all Russian naval bases in the Baltic except Kronstadt were taken away, and the Russian Black Sea Fleet warships in Odessa were to be disarmed and detained.
 The Bolsheviks also agreed to the immediate return of 630,000 Austrian prisoners-of-war.

 With the Treaty of Brest-Litovsk, Soviet Russia had given up Estonia, Latvia, Lithuania, Poland, Belarus and Ukraine, enabling those territories to develop independently from Russian influence.
 Germany's intention was to turn these territories into political and territorial satellites, but this plan collapsed with Germany's own defeat within a year.
 After the German surrender, the Soviets made an attempt to regain lost territories.
 They were successful in some areas like Ukraine, Belarus and the Caucasus, but were forced to recognize the independence of the Baltic States, Finland, and Poland.

-In Ukraine, Ukrainian troops took control of the Donets Basin in April 1918.
+In Ukraine, the Ukrainian People's Army took control of the Donets Basin in April 1918.
 In the same month, Crimea was also cleared of the Bolsheviks by Ukrainian troops and the Imperial German Army.
-On 13 March 1918 Ukrainian troops and the Austro-Hungarian Army had secured Odesa.
-On 5 April 1918 the German army took control of Yekaterinoslav, and 3 days later Kharkiv.
+On 13 March 1918, Ukrainian troops and the Austro-Hungarian Army had secured Odessa.
+On 5 April 1918, the German army took control of Yekaterinoslav, and three days later Kharkov.
 The German/Austro-Hungarian victories in Ukraine were due to the apathy of the locals and the inferior fighting skills of Bolsheviks troops compared to their Austro-Hungarian and German counterparts.

 In the Bolshevik government, Lenin consolidated his power; however, fearing the possibility of a renewed German threat along the Baltic, he moved the capital from Petrograd to Moscow on 12 March.
 Debates became far more restrained, and he was never again so strongly challenged as he was regarding the Brest-Litovsk treaty.